zwbx/DFM-Net/README.md

 - Evaluate the result maps:
 	You can evaluate the result maps using the tool in [Matlab Version](http://dpfan.net/d3netbenchmark/) or [Python_GPU Version](https://github.com/zyjwuyan/SOD_Evaluation_Metrics).

-- If you need the train code, please send to the email (zhangwenbo@scu.stu.edu.cn).
+- If you need the training code, please send to the email (zhangwenbo@scu.stu.edu.cn).

 ## Citation